thierrygosselin/stackr/README.md

 **What's the difference with running stacks directly in the terminal?**

-Not much, tiny differences here and there (see function doc) that speed up my workflow in R on my computer or my cluster.
+Not much, tiny differences here and there that speed up my workflow in R, on my computer or on my cluster.

 **Who's it for?** It's currently developed with my own projects in mind and to help collaborators to get the most out of stacks.

 It's not for R or stacks beginners. stacks related issues should be highlighted on [stacks google group](https://groups.google.com/forum/?fromgroups#!forum/stacks-users).
-If you want to help, see [contributions section](https://github.com/thierrygosselin/stackr#contributions)
+If you want to help, see [contributions section](https://github.com/thierrygosselin/stackr#contributions).

 Installation
 ------------